Dr. Wonser’s USA Bitters Square

 Provenance: Richard T. Siri Collection

 After looking at the masterful mold design for Dr. Wonser’s U.S.A.
 Indian Root Bitters in a cylinder form (we have three examples in our museum), we now look at a square bottle embossed ‘DR. WONSER’S BITTERS’.
 The bottle also is embossed ‘USA’ on a second side panel.
 The third and fourth sides are blank and are where the label would have gone.
 The square bottle came after the cylinder bottle.
+The bottles are found in blue and green aquamarine.
+All are very lightly embossed.

 See the museum example of a Dr. Wonser’s U.S.A.
 Indian Root Bitters in aqua